raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 sudo tcpdump -i eth0 port bootpc
 ```

 Connect the client Pi to your network and power it on.
-Check that the LEDs illuminate on the CLIENT after around 10 seconds, then should get a packet from the CLIENT "DHCP/BOOTP, Request from ..."
+Check that the LEDs illuminate on the client after around 10 seconds, then you should get a packet from the client "DHCP/BOOTP, Request from ..."

 ```
 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from b8:27:eb...
 ```

-Now we need to modify the dnsmasq configuration to enable DHCP to reply to the device ...
-Press `CTRL+C` on the keyboard to exit the tcpdump program, then...
+Now we need to modify the dnsmasq configuration to enable DHCP to reply to the device.
+Press `CTRL+C` on the keyboard to exit the tcpdump program, then type the following:

 ```
 sudo echo | sudo tee /etc/dnsmasq.conf